Flight to Rhythm: Broadcast history

-The series ran from March to September 1949, and was a musical program hosted by Brazilian vocalist and musician Delora Bueno (1925–2012).
-The program, produced and distributed by DuMont, was originally titled The Delora Bueno Show, and aired Thursday nights at 7pm ET on most DuMont affiliates.
+The Delora Bueno Show, (which was Flight to Rhythms immediate precursor), ran from March 10 to May 5, 1949, and was a 15-minute musical program hosted by Brazilian-raised vocalist and musician Delora Bueno (1925–2012).
+The program, produced and distributed by DuMont, aired Thursday nights at 7:00 pm ET on most DuMont affiliates.

-In May, the series was retitled Flight to Rhythm and was expanded to thirty minutes.
+On May 15, 1949 the series was retitled Flight to Rhythm and was expanded to thirty minutes.
 The revamped production was set in a fictional Brazilian nightclub called "Club Rio" with Nick the Bartender (Ralph Statley) hosting each episode.
-In addition to Bueno, Flight featured Larry Carr and the Miguelito Valdés Orchestra.
-The program aired on Sunday nights at 6:30pm ET during the summer, and moved to Thursday at 8pm ET in August.
+In addition to vocalist Bueno, Flight featured Larry Carr and the Miguelito Valdés Orchestra.
+The program aired on Sunday nights at 6:30 pm ET during the summer, and moved to Thursday at 8:00 pm ET in August.
+Its last broadcast was September 22, 1949.